 Students eligible for work-study must seek a position independently.
 The Student Financial Services Office (located on the LLS campus) does not assist in job placement.
-Student work-study positions are published in the “In Brief” newsletter or Official Notice.
+Student work-study positions may be published via Official Notice.
 Students may also contact professors or reach out to the Faculty Support Office or other administrative offices for available positions prior to applying for their award.

 What are the approved work-study positions?

-Students may work on campus in writing tutor, research assistant or administrative assistant positions.
+Students may work on campus in a research assistant or administrative assistant positions.

 What is the work-study earnings potential?